Brahma Janen Gopon Kommoti: Controversy

-Bengali writer Debarati Mukhopadhyay claimed that the plot of the movie was copied from her book Diotima without giving any attributions.
-Shiboprosad Mukherjee and Nandita Roy informed that Debarati's claim is baseless and Windows Production filed a suit of 10 crores against Debarati Mukhopadhyay.
-Smt.
-Mukhopadhyay also stated that she has filed a counter suit against the production house for plagiarism, copyright violation worth 50 Crores.
-She also filed another defamation suit against the script writer of the film for humiliating her.
+Writer Debarati Mukhopadhyay claimed that the plot of the movie was copied from her book Diotima without giving any attributions.
+Shiboprosad Mukherjee and Nandita Roy informed that Debarati's claim was baseless and Windows Production filed a suit of 10 crores against her.
+Mukhopadhyay filed a counter suit against the production house for plagiarism, copyright violation worth 50 crores.
+Later, she filed another defamation suit against the script writer of the film for humiliating her.